RSS

 What I mean by that, if you read the title of the post, is that it is not a war game in feel or purpose, but really is a complex game of checkers where three interchangeable classes, literally if you find a fallen backpack, fight over five strategic points on a map.
 Dying is only a momentary annoyance, but it would be worse if it were anything else in a multiplayer game.
 I like the game don’t get me wrong, but that is all it is, a game.

 Regardless of a few fleeting moments it ends up being a games of checkers and wack-a-mole.
-In fact I think I can extend that to any game that purports to be about war.
+In fact, I think I can extend that to any game purporting to be about war.
 As noted over at Experience Points, and HitSelfDestruct there is an absence in civilians that would engender certain consideration on a real battlefield.
 Beyond that I find that a majority of games with a war backdrop put you in the position of an Ubermench, a super soldier that would put Captain America to shame.
 You take over entire enemy bases, kill entire divisions and disrupt the manufacture of war machines that could turn the tide of battles.

 For power fantasies like those that try to emulate 80s action films that’s fine and expected, but most of these games have their influence in real life conflicts (eg. World War II games) or base their fictional conflict on the machinations of real conflicts (eg. Killzone 2 being World War II in Space).